BitcoinDesign/Guide/guide/getting-started/getting-started.md

 # Getting started

-Welcome to Bitcoin Design Guide Guide!
+Welcome to the Bitcoin Design Guide!
 You’re in for an adventure.
 This chapter is all about the big concepts that are helpful to be familiar with when creating Bitcoin products.
 You’ll find a summary of concepts on this page, click through if you would like to dig deeper into a specific topic.
 The guide isn't a comprehensive overview of all Bitcoin topics, but only the ones you should know as a designer working in this space.

 ---